AlmedinNasufi/ic-project/README.md

 > 1.Clone the repository:
 > git clone https://github.com/AlmedinNasufi/ic-project.git

 > 2.Navigate to the Project Directory:
 > cd path-to-your-project-directory

 > 3.Install dependencies:
 > composer install

-> 4.Set up Environment Variables:
+> 4.Set up Environment Variables

 > 5.Generate Application Key:
 > php artisan key:generate

 > 6.Generate JWT Key:
 > php artisan jwt:secret

 > 7.Migrate Data:
 > php artisan migrate

 > 8.Seed Database:
 > Populate the database with Roles, Books, and Categories:

 > php artisan db:seed

 > Register an Admin User:
 > You need to register a user manually as an Admin.
 After registration, set the role_id to 1 in the database to make them an Admin.

 > Register a User:
 > Similarly, register a regular user and set the role_id to 2 to give them standard user privileges.